vijaybiradar/DevOps-AWS-Interview-QA/Jenkins/Q & A.md

 Capture build outputs (JAR file, GAV, test reports, etc.):

 # You can find the JAR file and other build outputs in the target directory
-Step 6: Create a Docker Image of the Application:

 After the build process completes successfully, you'll find your application's JAR file in the target directory within your project folder.